Finding the Shape of Things

 Where It Began

-In May 2024 I returned to it.
+In early 2024 I returned to pottery.
 Since then I have been working quietly, shaping a practice that feels personal and sustainable.
 It is slow work, often repetitive, but deeply satisfying.

 my kick wheel on my balcony in 2018